florian-kalisch/generative-resume/README.md

 - a good looking print design
 - multilingualism
 - a high level of detail in the competence levels
+- usage of a modern web framework so that a more detailed personal web presence can be built later on

 ## Open source projects used
 For the main HTML structure and print-css design I used html-resume from [Min-Zhong "John" Lu](https://github.com/mnjul/html-resume).
 I din't fork it, because of the refactoring into React.js and the dynamic JSONResume functionality which is way more than the original intention of a neat, print optimized one page resume.